 Most of our international students fly to London Heathrow or London Gatwick airports, which are around 60-90 minutes away.
 We recommend Heathrow if you can fly there as it’s closer, we will have Oxford Scholastica staff present there on our arrival days and our airport transfers go to and from Heathrow (see below for more information).

 Oxford can also be reached from other airports such as Birmingham, Luton or Stansted, and we are also reachable by train.
 Oxford train station is around an hour away from London Paddington.
 Please note, Oxford has two train stations – ‘Oxford’ and ‘Oxford Parkway’.
 ‘Oxford’ is much closer to the city centre and all of our accommodation buildings.

 We are very happy to advise you on your travel plans.
 We can send you a link to book a taxi with a chauffeur firm who will meet you at arrivals and take you directly to our campus.
 Alternatively, you can use our own Oxford Scholastica minibus transfer service from Heathrow airport (£150), which involves meeting us at our central meeting point at Heathrow.
 As well as these options, there is a regular public coach from Heathrow and Gatwick to Oxford which we are happy to provide further information about.

-If you have any questions please get in touch with Lavinia who will be happy to help.
+If you have any questions please get in touch with Stephanie who will be happy to help.

 My child isn't used to travelling alone, how can you help?